• Skip to primary navigation

 Some recipes will suggest you roll out the sausage meat and cut the patties out using a cookie cutter or the rim of a cup.
 I always skip that step because I am a bit icky about getting raw meat all over my counter and kitchen utensils.

 Once you have mixed the sausage meat, you can start forming the breakfast sausage patties right away with the scoop.
-The scoop will give you an even portion size, and then, drop it on a tray and just slightly flatten it with your palms.
-(Using a cookie scoop also has a side benefit of not having to wipe down your counter!)
+The scoop will give you an even portion size.
+And then, drop it on a tray and just slightly flatten it with your palms.

 Homemade Breakfast Sausage Patties - to be frozen | The Worktop